2024 A/L Economics – Past Paper MCQ 01

 Question:

-The core difference between normative economics and positive economics is that:
+The core difference between normative economics and positive economics is that

 (1) normative economics provides descriptive analysis while positive economics offers policy prescriptions.